upmorgan/ECS171_GroupProject/README.md

 is the only feature used to train the decision tree.
 But we were able to have a high accuracy(0.9) with this method.
 Another interesting point is that this approach did not account for data unabalance, despite this the model was able to perform pretty well.
 The test MSE for this model was 0.098 and the Train MSE was 0.06 suggesting no overfitting of the model.
-When we tested via cross entropy Test Log_loss was 3.5 and Train log_loss was 2.4 a difference of 1(0.14 ish), this is somewhat inconclusive, it could be pointing towards overfitting.
+When we tested via cross entropy Test Log_loss was 3.5 and Train log_loss was 2.4 a difference of 1(0.14 ish), this is somewhat inconclusive, plotting seems overfitting is possible.
+Further research required.
-Further testing is required.